GuilhermeRossato/router-vis/README.md

 The user-provided credentials for authentication are loaded from the config file which is populated when the program first executes.

-The data extraction is done by a background server that maintains a session, watching variables for changes and saving locally to the `./data/` folder.
+The data extraction process maintains a session and watch variables for changes to save them locally at the `./data/` folder in `.jsonl` format.

-## Usage
+## How to use

 Download and execute the main script with `npm run start`, `yarn start` or `node index.js`.
+The initial setup will execute, the extraction will begin, and the router usage information will be printed continuously.

+The extraction is done in a separated process that will remain executing even after stopping the command (with `Ctrl+C` or `Ctrl+D`).
+If you don't want that specify the `--standalone` arg.

 ## Config Arguments